shengxus/OpenGL/Project/Readme.md

 #Readme
-The project has been linked to OpenGL, OBJParser and SOIL library already and can be compiled by Visual Studio 2013.
+The project has been linked to OpenGL, OBJParser and SOIL library already and can be compiled by Visual Studio 2010.

 Task assignment:

-Tree.h, Tree.cpp: Dikshita, Justin
+Dikshita, Justin: Tree.h, Tree.cpp, working in "tree" branch

-Grass.h, Grass.cpp: Madhuri Madhusudan
+Madhuri Madhusudan: Grass.h, Grass.cpp, working in "grass" branch

 Don't need to consider the light at first.